 What About the Blues Guys?

 Oh yes I almost forgot that not everyone is all about playing in all keys on one harmonica.
-Blues players almost exclusively play chromatic in 3rd position so having multiple key harps just like having multple keys of diatonics is a neccessity for that kind of player to produce that Chicago sound in different keys.
+Blues players almost exclusively play chromatic in 3rd position so having multiple key harps just like having multiple keys of diatonics is a neccessity for that kind of player to produce that Chicago sound in different keys.
 It makes sense.

 What Other Famous Chromatic Players Used Other Key Harps?

 Tommy Morgan the king of studio harmonica players in Hollywood and has played on over 500 feature films has a set of all keys.
 Winslow Yerxa says Norton Buffalo had a custom tuned 16-hole CBH model tuned up a half step.
 Winslow also claims that Stevie owns 16-hole chromatics in Bb, B, and Db in addition to the standard C. I did hear a live performance of Brand New Day with Sting on YouTube where it is evident to me that he is playing a chromatic tuned down a half step judging by the slide turn between C# and B which would be impossible on a C harp.
 Also Toots Thielmans recorded some on a G harp according to walking harmonica encyclopedia Winslow Yerxa.
+William Galison confirmed that Toots used other keys in another interview I listened to.

 I Still Think You Should Study the Instrument in All Keys